OutSystems/docs-product/src/integration-with-systems/mobile-plugins/firebase/firebase-messaging.md

 You need to add this block to each screen that might handle the notification content.

+Optionally, you can use the **NotificationDialog** block, which provides a notification dialog UI inside the app.

 ## Manage the experience of custom actions using the Notifications block. { #custom-actions-ux }

 A Cloud Messaging notification is by default presented in the notification center, however the developer might want to handle the notification content in-app when the app is on foreground.
 To enable this you can use the **NotificationsHandler** block, using **InternalRouteActionClicked** for custom actions.
 This block triggers events that pass the parameters of both notifications and silent notifications to the context of the app.

 You need to add this block to each screen that might handle the notification content.

+## Manage the experience of notification clicks

+When the end-user clicks on a notification in the notification center, the app opens by default.
+If you want your app to handle the notification click, you can use the **NotificationsHandler** block and define a handler for the **NotificationClicked** event.

+If you want to navigate to a screen inside your app when the end-user clicks on a notification, you can use the **BuildInternalDeepLink** client action from the plugin.
+Our Sample App has this scenario implemented.
+If you want to do something else after the end-user clicks on a notification, simply implement your logic in the handler you create for the **NotificationClicked** event.

 ## Optional setup for notification Channel Name and Description - Android only